DercilioFontes/linux/README.md

 - If a background job attempts to read from the terminal, the shell stops it (puts it to sleep) and notifies you.
 When this happens you must move the job to the foreground.

 - If you try to leave a shell while there are stopped jobs, the shell gives you a warning and does not allow you to exit.
 Jobs that are running (not stopped) in the background continue to run.

+### Directory stack manipulation

+- You can store a list of directories you are working with.

+- The `dirs` builtin displays the contents of the directory stack.

+- To change the directories and, at the same time, add a new directory to the top of the stack, use `pushd` (*push d*irectory) builtin.

+- When you use `pushd` without an argument, it swaps the top two directories on the stack.

+- To access another directory in the stack, call `pushd` with a numeric argument preceded by a plus sign (`pushd +2`).
+The directories in the stack are numbered starting with the top directory, which is number 0.

+- To remove a directory from the stack, use the `popd` (*pop d*irectory) builtin.
+Without an argument, the top directory is removed.
+To remove another directory than the top, use `popd` with a numeric argument (`popd +1`).